aquarat/diskduplicator/README.md

 Of particular irritation is that ignorant middle-men/local suppliers often don't understand these failures and think USB flash drives *cannot fail*.

-Anyway, this application detects all of that.
+This application detects all of this crap.

 ### Building
 go get -v github.com/aquarat/diskduplicator